fastaimldata/fastaimldata.github.io.old/index.md

 Hello and welcome to this blog.
-Edit the `index.md` file to change this content.
-All pages on the blog, including this one, use [Markdown](https://guides.github.com/features/mastering-markdown/).
-You can include images:
+Thanks to Jeremy Howard and fast.ai for the inspiration!

 ![Image of fast.ai logo](images/logo.png)